jenkins-x/jx-docs/content/en/docs/labs/boot/getting-started/config.md

 ## Ingress

+When installing Jenkins X it is common that you will want to use a custom domain to access services and applications running in Kubernetes.

 If you don't specify anything in your [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file then boot will default to using HTTP (rather than HTTPS) and using [nip.io](https://nip.io/) as the DNS mechanism.

 After running boot your `jx-requirements.yml` may look like: